nerves-project/nerves_system_br/README.md

 The default configurations have two purposes.
-The first is to generate the system images required for `bake` and for anyone getting started and not building `nerves-system-br` themselves.
+The first is to generate the system images required for `bake` and for anyone getting started and not building `nerves_system_br` themselves.
 The second is as a simple regression test for the main platforms on travis.
 For regression testing, some Erlang applications are enabled to exercise cross-compile scenarios.
 Rest assured, if your application doesn't use these, they won't be included in the firmware